johanneshagspiel/green-thumb/README.md

 ## Installation Process

-To run "The Green Thumb", first a local instance of the [server](src/server) has to be initialized.
+To run "The Green Thumb", first a local instance of the [server](src/server/TestServer) has to be initialized.
+It is assumed that both Java and an IDE such as IntelliJ are installed.

 - Download and install the latest version of [MYSQL](https://dev.mysql.com/downloads/) and of [Apache Tomcat](https://tomcat.apache.org/).
 - Make sure that a MYSQL connection is created using the hostname "localhost" and the port "3306".